davidromero55/Rakuwa/README.md

 Just a simple Raku web application framework, with a focus on convenience and ease of use.
-It is not intended to be a full-featured framework, but rather a simple and easy to use tool for building web applications in Raku.
+It is not intended to be a full-featured framework, but rather a simple and easy to use tool for building web applications.

+This framework uses Cro for routing and handling requests, and Template6 for rendering templates.
+It also provides a simple database access layer for MySQL, and a simple authentication system.

+### Features

+* Routing
+* Templates (Template6)
+* Forms
+* Database access (MySQL)
+* Authentication
+* Sessions
+* Simple and easy to use
+* Lightweight and fast

 ### Short Term Goals

-* Forms

 * Lists
+* Simple CRUD generator
 * Api Rest

-* Authentication

-* Sessions
+* Installer

 ### Long Term Goals

 * Plugins, etc.
+* Multiple database engines (Currently only supports MySQL)

 AUTHOR
 ======